jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

 .. sectnum::
 .. contents::

-We propose a new extension to GHC `QualifiedImports` which switch the behavior of import from unqualified by default to qualified by default.
-We also propose to use the module name in a type context to reference the main type of the module.
+We propose a new extension to GHC `QualifiedImports` which switch the default behavior of import from unqualified to qualified.
+We also propose to use the module name in a type context to reference the "main" type of the module.

 In short ::